Russian temporary administrative agencies in occupied Ukraine: Impact on civilians in occupied territories

 According to Sergei Tsekov, a member of the Federation Council, the purpose of the establishment by the Russian military of administrative branches in the occupied areas is to maintain people's livelihoods and optimize the management of settlements and territories, like maintaining hospitals, housing operations, human services and emergency services.
 The government of the occupied territory will provide food, receive and organize humanitarian aid and, in certain cases, may perform the functions of a law enforcement agency if necessary.

 However, a teacher from the Russian General Staff Military Academy told BBC News Russian that the Russian military authorities were performing their supposed duties of providing for the occupied cities and that residents, while officials of the occupied areas also reported shortages of local food and agricultural products.

 In order to intimidate civilians and weaken their will to resist, the Russian army often kidnapped local officials.
 After the beginning of Russian occupation in Kherson Oblast, almost half of the inhabitants left the city of Kherson, and one in five left Kherson Oblast entirely.
 Many of those who remained initially took part in pro-Ukrainian rallies, but later became diminished with reports of large-scale kidnappings, tortures, robberies and rapes by the Russian military.
 The Russian army prohibited people living in the occupied areas from traveling to Ukrainian-controlled areas, allegedly deported nearly 900,000 Ukrainian citizens to Russia, which the Kremlin insists were humanitarian evacuations.
-There were also reports that Russian authorities detained many Ukrainians in filter camps.
+There were also reports that Russian authorities detained many Ukrainians in filtration camps.

 In addition, the Russian army regularly intimidates or kidnaps journalists, forcing them to carry out propaganda for Russia.
 Lyudmila Denisova, the Ukrainian commissioner for human rights of the Verkhovna Rada, accused the Russian army of "establishing terror and censorship" in the occupied territories.
 There are reports that the Russian military has forced university students in DPR and LPR-controlled areas to collectively donate blood for wounded Russian soldiers, which is a violation against the Geneva Conventions if proven true.

-Russian forces removed the Ukrainian flag in the occupied area.
-In Yakymivka, Zaporizhia Oblast, they forced a local resident who had taken down the Russian flag to apologize to the camera.
+Russian forces removed the Ukrainian flag in the occupied areas.
+In Yakymivka, Zaporizhzhia Oblast, they forced a local resident who had taken down the Russian flag to apologize to the camera.
 The occupied territory is trying to replace the Ukrainian hryvnia with the Russian ruble, and also issues Russian passports in the occupied territory.
 In addition, Ukrainian-language channels have largely stopped broadcasts in the occupied areas, and television towers have been replaced by Russian-language channels.